ZoomSwap (ZM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ZoomSwap Historical Price

-According to the latest data gathered on ZoomSwap live price page, the current price of ZoomSwap is 0.00120345USD.
-The circulating supply of ZoomSwap(ZM) is 404.00 ZM , giving it a market capitalization of $0.49.
+According to the latest data gathered on ZoomSwap live price page, the current price of ZoomSwap is 0.00126956USD.
+The circulating supply of ZoomSwap(ZM) is 404.00 ZM , giving it a market capitalization of $0.51.

 The ZoomSwap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.